cli-kit/cli-die/lib/die.md

 Patterns are strings that are converted to regular expressions.
 Be sure to single quote patterns as they often contain shell special characters.

+If a pattern is a valid integer it is treated as a pid and will only ever match the pid column, it is not wrapped as a regular expression.

 If a pattern argument does not appear to be a regular expression (//gim) then if is wrapped as a regular expression exact match such that `tail` is converted to `/^tail$/`.

 ## Example